AwalaApp/poc/README.md

 An incoming cargo may contain parcels for different endpoints behind the same gateway.
 This is what happens with each parcel delivery:

 ![](images/twitter-user-parcel-delivery.png)

-Note that this PoC uses the [PogRPC binding](https://github.com/relaynet/specs/blob/master/rs009-pogrpc.md), so the Twitter app has to poll for updates (through its endpoint).
-A binding like [PoSocket](https://github.com/relaynet/specs/blob/master/rs005-posocket.md) allows the gateway to push parcels directly -- It just wouldn't have been necessary here because the Twitter app is a script that has to be run each time it's needed.

 ### Relaying cargo between gateways